-Tree to 20m high.
-Lacks spines.
-Bipinnate Leaves: 18cm long, leaflets large.
-Small, bisexual actinomorphic whitish Flowers.
-Stamens exserted.
+This impressive Tree is up to 20m high and lacks spines.
+Bipinnate Leaves to 18cm long, leaflets large.
+Small, bisexual actinomorphic whitish Flowers have exserted stamens.
 Style long.
 Fruit: a flat pod with wind dispersed Seeds.

 Albizia versicolor, Albizia mossambicensis.